Fully Loaded (2000): Aftermath

-The rivalry between The Rock and Chris Benoit slowly died, as Shane McMahon formed a villainous alliance, known unofficially as The Conspiracy, which had consisted of Benoit, Kurt Angle, a returning Big Show and Edge and Christian.
-Shane's faction started dominating WWF, as Big Show took out The Undertaker on the July 24 episode of Raw is War, Benoit took out Chris Jericho on the July 27 episode of SmackDown! and Edge and Christian took out Jeff Hardy on the July 31 episode of Raw is War.
-On the August 3 episode of SmackDown!, Big Show and Benoit defeated The Rock and Kane in a tag team match and Big Show took out Kane after the match by chokeslamming him through a hole in the stage.
-However, the faction started losing its domination on the August 7 episode of Raw is War when Jericho cost Benoit a WWF Championship title shot in a No Disqualification match against The Rock, Undertaker attacked Big Show after a six-man tag team match pitting Matt Hardy and the Acolytes Protection Agency (Faarooq and Bradshaw) against Big Show, Edge and Christian.
-On the August 10 episode of SmackDown!, Jeff Hardy returned as the Hardy Boyz (Matt Hardy and Jeff Hardy) and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) attacked Edge and Christian after Edge and Christian retained the WWF Tag Team Championship against Dudley Boyz by getting disqualified.
-As a result of the circumstances, on the August 17 episode of SmackDown!, a Two out of three falls match was announced between Benoit and Jericho to take place at SummerSlam and the WWF Commissioner Mick Foley announced that Edge and Christian would defend the Tag Team Championship against Dudley Boyz and Hardy Boyz in the first-ever Tables, Ladders and Chairs match at SummerSlam.
+The rivalry between The Rock, and Chris Benoit slowly died, as Shane McMahon formed a villainous alliance, known unofficially as The Conspiracy, which had consisted of Benoit, Kurt Angle, a returning Big Show, and Edge and Christian.
+Shane's faction started dominating WWF, as Big Show took out The Undertaker on the July 24 episode of Raw is War, Benoit took out Chris Jericho on the July 27 episode of SmackDown!, and Edge, and Christian took out Jeff Hardy on the July 31 episode of Raw is War.
+On the August 3 episode of SmackDown!, Big Show, and Benoit defeated The Rock, and Kane in a tag team match, and Big Show took out Kane after the match by chokeslamming him through a hole in the stage.
+However, the faction started losing its domination on the August 7 episode of Raw is War; when Jericho cost Benoit a WWF Championship title shot in a No Disqualification match against The Rock, Undertaker attacked Big Show after a six-man tag team match pitting Matt Hardy, and the Acolytes Protection Agency (Faarooq and Bradshaw) against Big Show, Edge, and Christian.
+On the August 10 episode of SmackDown!, Jeff Hardy returned as the Hardy Boyz (Matt Hardy and Jeff Hardy), and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) attacked Edge, and Christian after Edge, and Christian retained the WWF Tag Team Championship against Dudley Boyz by getting disqualified.
+As a result of the circumstances, on the August 17 episode of SmackDown!, a Two out of three falls match was announced between Benoit, and Jericho to take place at SummerSlam, and the WWF Commissioner Mick Foley announced that Edge, and Christian would defend the Tag Team Championship against Dudley Boyz, and Hardy Boyz in the first-ever Tables, Ladders and Chairs match at SummerSlam.
 At SummerSlam, Benoit defeated Jericho in a Two out of three falls match.
-Later that night, Edge and Christian defeated Hardy Boyz and Dudley Boyz in the first-ever Tables, Ladders and Chairs match to retain the title.
+Later that night, Edge, and Christian defeated the Hardy Boyz, and the Dudley Boyz in the first-ever Tables, Ladders, and Chairs match to retain the title.